Voyz/databay/docs/source/_intro/scheduling.rst

 While they differ in the method of scheduling, threading and exception handling, they both cover a reasonable variety of scheduling scenarios.
 Please refer to their appropriate documentation for more details on the difference between the two.

 You can easily use a different scheduling library of your choice by extending the :any:`BasePlanner` class and implementing the link scheduling and unscheduling yourself.
+See :any:`Extending BasePlanner <extending/extending_base_planner>` for more.